ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Perceiving_Permissions.md

 pwn.college{UKQSzAKh86Aff_SosnpTcw7nu_G.dNzNyUDLyUTN0czW}
 ```
 ## What I learnt
+I learnt how to change perms for a group.
+Thanks to my mentor, I learnt a better way to change perms by just doing chmod with a number representing the perms for each of the three categories.
 # I.5 Executable Files
 ## Question
 So far, you have mostly been dealing with read permissions.
 This makes sense, because you have been making the /flag file readable to read it.
 In this level, we will explore execute permissions.